Leveraging Reference Documents for Zero-Shot Ranking via Large Language Models: Experiments

-In our study, we utilized the standard configuration of the Pyserini Python library to generate preliminary BM25 ranking results for all experimental datasets \cite{lin2021pyserini}.
-In the context of the zero-shot re-ranking task that employs LLMs, we scrutinized existing literature to identify key zero-shot prompting techniques that serve as benchmarks.
-Subsequently, we conducted a systematic evaluation of two distinct variants of the Flan-t5 model \cite{wei2021finetuned}, including Flan-t5-xl (3B) and Flan-t5-xxl (11B).
-To better understand the impact of different models, we further studied the currently popular transformer decoder-only LLMs, including Llama 3.1-8b and Qwen2.5-7b.
-We use the average query latency as the evaluation metric to evaluate efficiency.
-A single GPU is employed for this assessment, and each query is issued one at a time.
-The average latency for all queries in the dataset is then calculated.
-The Pointwise and RefRank methods support batch processing, and we utilize the maximum batch size to optimize GPU memory usage and parallel computation, thereby maximizing efficiency.
+In our study, we utilized the standard configuration of the Pyserini Python library to generate preliminary BM25 ranking results for all experimental datasets \citep{lin2021pyserini}.
+We conducted a systematic evaluation of three models, including Flan-T5-Xl (3B), Flan-T5-XXl (11B)\citep{wei2021finetuned} and Llama-3.1-8B.
+All experimental method settings should be kept consistent with ~\cite{zhuang2024setwise}.
 We carried out the efficiency evaluations on a local GPU workstation equipped with an AMD EPYC 7742 64-Core CPU, a NVIDIA DGX A800 GPU with 80GB of memory.

-\textbf{Pointwise} Relevance Generation (RG) \cite{liang2022holistic}: The RG approach prompts the LLM with a combination of a query and a document, subsequently calculating a ranking score predicated on the binary log-likelihood of relevance (e.g., yes/no). \textbf{Pairwise} Allpairs and quick sort: We employed the prompts created by Qin et al \cite{qin2023large}.
-For quick sort, we choose bubble sort. \textbf{Listwise} Listwise employs a List Generation strategy, with the design of the prompts informed by established research.
-We employed the prompt created by Sun et al \cite{sun2023chatgpt}. \textbf{Setwise} Setwise is an efficient sorting method that is achieved by selecting the maximum from a set of lists.
-We employed the prompt created by Zhuang et al \cite{zhuang2024Setwise}.